JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7906 days**.

-And here is a just a random fact -  **In 1970, Chip maker Intel purchased a pear orchard to build their corporate headquarters on**.
+And here is a just a random fact -  **Stalks of sugar cane can reach up to 30 feet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)